GoncharukBro/react-mask-field/README.md

 ## Value modification

 You can pass a `modify` function, which allows you to change the value conditionally and other properties of a component. `modify` accepts an object containing data for easy modification, including `value` (the value entered by the user), `mask` and `char`.
 All of these properties can be changed.
-The `modify` function expects to return an object similar to the object in the parameters (`modifyData`, see example below) or `undefined`.
+The `modify` function expects to return an object similar to the object in the parameters (`modifiedData`, see example below) or `undefined`.
 Changes will be applied only to those properties that were returned, so you can change any property as you need or do not change any property by passing `undefined`.
 The values ​​returned by the `modify` function take precedence over the values ​​in the properties of the MaskField component.

 Let's take a look possible situation where we need to change the mask depending on the phone city code: